 Enzymes speed up the natural process of skin renewal that takes place in the top layers of our skin.

 This acceleration of skin cell renewal is highly beneficial for the skin.
 “The benefits of using enzymes regularly are removal of superficial skin cells and encouraging desquamation (the shedding of the outer layers of the skin),” Oleck highlighted.
 “Enzymes also help reduce pore congestion and pigmentation by helping to break down the clusters of melanin,” Oleck added.
+Plus, these benefits can be reaped by those even with highly sensitive skin.

 The enzymes you need to know

-Papaya extract: Like all enzymes, Papaya dissolves the keratin protein layer of the skin.
+Papaya extract: Like all enzymes, papaya dissolves the keratin protein layer of the skin.
 “Papaya helps promote skin healing and collagen formation, which allows for healthy-looking skin and skin elasticity,” skincare expert Chrystianna Filis said.

 Bromelain: Extracted from pineapple, this enzyme has many benefits.
 “It has antioxidant and antibacterial properties and also helps to reduce redness and soothe the skin,” Dr. Vig noted.
 “Pineapple promotes healthy skin as the fruit contains vitamin C and beta carotene.
-These antioxidants can help improve overall skin texture, minimize skin damage from sun and pollution exposure whilst also helping to reduce signs of wrinkles,” Fillis added.
+These antioxidants can help improve overall skin texture, minimize skin damage from sun and pollution exposure while also helping to reduce signs of wrinkles,” Fillis added.

-Blueberry: Not just an excellent breakfast ingredient, blueberry enzymes are a skincare hero.
-“Blueberry enzymes have anti-aging properties and brighten the skin whilst softening sebum,” Dr. Somji said.
+Blueberry: Blueberry enzymes are not just an excellent breakfast ingredient but a skincare hero.
+They have anti-aging properties and brighten the skin while softening sebum.

 Pumpkin: One of the most popular enzymes spotted on skincare ingredient lists, pumpkin enzymes can benefit all skin types.
-“This antioxidant boosts collagen production and speeds up skin cell renewal.”
-Dr. Somji clarified.
+This antioxidant boosts collagen production and speeds up skin cell renewal.

 How to use enzymes in your skincare regime